hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 create a partition by typing:

-- g Create a new GPT partition table (optional but recommended)
+- g:  Create a new GPT partition table (optional but recommended)

-- n Create a new partition (accept defaults unless you have specific size needs)
+- n:  Create a new partition (accept defaults unless you have specific size needs)

-- t Change the partition type
+- t:  Change the partition type

     For LUKS, type 8300 (Linux filesystem)

-- w Write and exit
+- w:  Write and exit

-2. parted
+2\. parted

-the flags are slightly different but it's essentially the same as fdisk but it has nice extra features like scripts, file system creation  and has a gui version of its own. be careful when deleting or creating anything on parted as it does all changes in place with no need to commit our changes like fdisk
+the flags are slightly different but it's essentially the same as fdisk but it has nice extra features like scripts, file system creation and has a gui version of its own.
+Be careful when deleting or creating anything on parted as it does all changes in place with no need to commit our changes like fdisk

-3. partprobe
+3\. partprobe

 inform OS of partition changes

-4. fsck
+4\. fsck

 very useful when partition is damaged.